extism/docs/docs/quickstart/host-quickstart.md

 ### Import the library and load a plug-in

-Let's now run a plug-in from ruby.
+Let's now load a plug-in from ruby.
 We suggest you copy paste the following code here into an irb or pry shell:

 :::note Count Vowels Plugin